VeraVisions/nuclide/Documentation/Materials/MatOverview.md

 ## History

-In the idTech series of engines, **id Tech 3/Quake III Arena** was the first to introduce such a system, wrongly referred to back then as **shaders**.
+In the id Tech series of engines, **id Tech 3/Quake III Arena** was the first to introduce such a system, wrongly referred to back then as **shaders**.
 This was before vertex and fragment shaders were commonplace in the video-game asset pipeline.

 ![from pulsing tubes to various animated materials in Quake III Arena](q3a_material.jpg)